 Why do freelance agencies lose money on almost every project?

-The fundamental issue is that client briefs are vague.
-"Build us a dashboard" doesn't tell you whether the client expects 5 views or 50.
-It doesn't define revision limits, success criteria, or the exact boundary between "included" and "change order."
+The fundamental issue is that client briefs are wildly vague.
+"Build us a dashboard" tells you absolutely nothing about whether the client pictures 5 views or 50.
+Revision limits?
+Nobody defined them.
+Success criteria?
+Everyone assumed something different.
+The exact boundary between "included" and "change order"?
+Good luck finding that line when you never drew it in the first place.

 How do freelance agencies currently manage project scope?